 Another case for the “nothing is as easy as it seems” camp is again looking back toward Google products.
 Other Google products such as Drive, Docs, and Sheets aren’t as simple as needing no instructions or training.
 You can do the basics in them, but there are whole courses you can take on all of Google’s applications.

 My last example that nothing is as simple as it seems is ChatGPT.
-It seems simple because it’s again just a box you can type into and a button.
-Yes, they have a bit more information about how you can prompt it, but it’s not much.
+It looks simple because it’s again just a box you can type into and a button.
+Yes, they have more information about how to prompt it, but it’s not much.

-There are endless ways to use ChatGPT and even their instructions aren’t the tip of the iceberg of how you can use ChatGPT.
-You can prompt, re-prompt, ask it to do things in a specific way, input a bunch of information and have it wait to start, or any other infinite different ways of using it.
+There are endless ways to use ChatGPT, and even their instructions aren’t the tip of the iceberg.
+You can prompt, re-prompt, ask it to do things in a specific way, input a bunch of information and have it wait to start, or use it in any other infinitely different ways.

-If you look at LinkedIn you’ll find thousands of different help carousels about how to use ChatGPT.
-Not only that but there are webinars, blog posts, and now a huge avalanche of courses available to learn specifically about using ChatGPT.
+If you look at LinkedIn, you’ll find thousands of different help carousels on how to use ChatGPT.
+Not only that, but there are webinars, blog posts, and now a massive avalanche of courses available to learn specifically about using ChatGPT.

 So, while there’s only a box to type into in the application, learning how to use it properly or fully could take a lifetime.
-If ChatGPT was going to be used for your job, there would be a specific way to use it that would eventually need to be learned.
-You may be discovering that right now, but it will be systematized eventually and that process will need to be learned. whether formally or informally.
+If ChatGPT were going to be used for your job, there would be a specific way to use it that would eventually need to be learned.
+You may be discovering that right now, but it will be systematized eventually, and that process will need to be learned formally or informally.

-If even the simplest software in the world isn’t as simple as it seems on the surface, what about corporate software!?
-It’s not simple even when you use the simplest corporate software.
+If even the most straightforward software in the world isn’t as simple as it seems on the surface, what about corporate software!?
+It’s not simple, even when you use the simplest corporate software.

 Take Workday as an example.
-It’s much better than its predecessors coming from burdensome and old-fashioned software from Oracle (they have improved since, though) but it’s not perfect.
-Even Workday can be difficult to use and be as complex as any other Enterprise Management System.
+It’s much better than its predecessors, which came from burdensome and old-fashioned software from Oracle (they have improved since), but it’s not perfect.
+Even Workday can be challenging and as complex as any other Enterprise Management System.

-For someone technical, some organization software isn’t too bad, but for those who aren’t majorly techie, it can be intimidating and challenging.
+Some organization software isn’t too bad for someone technical, but it can be intimidating and challenging for those who aren’t majorly techie.
 Not everyone can pick up corporate software from IT and have no problems.
 And don’t even go the route of younger generations being digital natives.
 Knowing how to use Instagram is different than corporate software.

-Whether it’s a confusing interface, lack of clear instructions, complex processes that must be followed, or whatever else is the challenge, corporate software requires training.
+Corporate software requires training, whether it’s for a confusing interface, lack of clear instructions, complex processes that must be followed, or whatever else is the challenge.
 Employee efficiency and effective use of software to do their job better and right depends on it.

 But what happens if training isn’t adequate for employees?